In most marriages, the family home is the most valuable asset. After this, pension savings are often the most valuable after the family home.

 - Some of your pension is paid directly to your former partner

 It is important to find out the value of your pension, and only the person who has taken out the scheme or is a member can find out this information.
-Your pension transfer value can be less then the settlement value due to transfer fees.
+Your pension transfer value can be less than the settlement value due to transfer fees.

 Whatever the outcome, you should seek the expertise of a financial adviser who can get your pension settlement back into your own pension.
 At KLO Financial Services, we are here to help if you need advice at any stage of the divorce process.